vvvm23/mamba-jax/README.md

 Selective State Spaces" in JAX.

 > This is very much a work-in-progress implementation.
 Expect numerical
-> mismatches, slower speeds, and bad code herein.
+> mismatches, slower speeds, bad code, and general wrongness herein.

 ## Installation